📍 Los Angeles 📞 (310) 526-0200

 All 10 Fingers Must Be Fingerprinted

-Every applicant must provide fingerprints from all ten fingers on these cards.
-This includes both:
+All applicants are required to provide fingerprints from all ten fingers using the appropriate cards.
+This includes two types of fingerprints:

-• Rolled fingerprints: Each finger is rolled from nail to nail for a complete print.
+• Rolled fingerprints**: Each finger is rolled from nail to nail (or “edge to edge”) to capture a complete print.

-• Flat (plain) fingerprints: All fingers are pressed straight down, usually in groups of four plus both thumbs.
+• Flat (plain) fingerprints**: All fingers are pressed straight down, typically grouped in sets of four fingers, along with both thumbs.

-This requirement ensures comprehensive identification and is a universal standard across FD-258, FD-1164, and SF-87 cards.
+This requirement ensures comprehensive identification and adheres to the universal standards for FD-258, FD-1164, and SF-87 cards.

 Key Differences Between FD-258, FD-1164, and SF-87